 When will this happen?

 Major construction on the Parramatta Light Rail is underway.
 Church Street between Macquarie to Market Streets (including the ‘Eat Street’ dining strip) is now closed to general traffic and major construction is underway, marking the first step in the revitalisation of this important precinct.
-For more, visit Construction on 'Eat Street' in 2020.
+For more, visit Construction on 'Eat Street'.

 What can I expect during construction?